-The term “metaverse” first appeared in the 1992 science fiction novel “Snow Crash” by Neal Stephenson.
-The story is set on a futuristic backdrop wherein humans and even intelligent software agents interact with each other as avatars through an online virtual space.
-Stephenson specifically described this virtual space as the metaverse, and it represented his vision of the future evolution of the internet based on virtual reality technology.
+The term “metaverse” first appeared in the 1992 science fiction novel “Snow Crash” authored by Neal Stephenson.
+It is set on a futuristic backdrop wherein humans and even intelligent software agents interact with each other as avatars through an online virtual space.
+Stephenson described this virtual space as the metaverse.
+This same virtual space represented his vision of the possible future evolution of the internet based on virtual reality technology.

-Players and movers from the technology industry have set their eyes on the eventual creation and the promotion of a three-dimension world or an immersive virtual environment intended for a more wider consumption.
-The first Metaverse Roadmap Summit held in May 2007 envisioned that the internet in 2016 would evolve into an all-encompassing digital playground that would immerse people in a myriad of highly accessible and on-demand digital information.
+Several influential figures in the tech industry have set their eyes on the eventual creation and the promotion of a three-dimension world or an immersive virtual environment intended for a more wider consumption.
+The first Metaverse Roadmap Summit held in May 2007 envisioned that the internet in 2016 would evolve into an all-encompassing digital playground that would immerse people in a multitude of accessible and on-demand digital information.

-Some of its participants include Robert Scoble from Microsoft, former Sony Online Entertainment chief creative officer Raph Koster, Bob Moore of Xerox Palo Alto Research Center, and game developer Randy Farmer.
-The summit concluded four imagined scenarios of what the metaverse would be like or its most probable outcomes.
+Notable participants include Robert Scoble from Microsoft, previous Sony Online Entertainment chief creative officer Raph Koster, Bob Moore of Xerox Palo Alto Research Center, and video game developer Randy Farmer.
+The summit concluded with four imagine scenarios of what the metaverse would be like or its most probable outcomes.
 Some of these outcomes include dubbed augmented reality, lifelogging, virtual worlds, and mirror worlds.

-The metaverse gain a wider public attention in October 2012 when Mark Zuckerberg announced that Facebook has changed its company name to Metaverse Platforms to steer away from being identified as a mere social media platform and represent its direction toward deploying its own version of the metaverse.
-The company envisions a hybrid of the current online social experiences that can be expanded into three dimensions or projected into the physical world.
+The metaverse gain a wider public attention in October 2012 when Mark Zuckerberg announced that Facebook changed its company name to Meta Platforms to steer clear from being identified as a mere social media company and represent its direction toward developing technologies that are related to the metaverse.
+The company envisioned an implementation of current online social experiences through three-dimensional worlds and physical worlds.

 Explainer: What Exactly is the Metaverse

-Stephenson also stated in the afterword of his novel that the MMORPG “Habitat,” which was first introduced in 1985, resembles his idea of the metaverse.
+Stephenson also stated in the afterword of his novel that the MMORPG “Habitat” resembles his idea of the metaverse.
 Note that this video game was released in 1985.
-It has been considered as the forerunner of modern MMORPGs and used as a benchmark for designing online communities featuring graphics-dependent virtual environments.
+It has been considered as the forerunner of modern MMORPG genre and used as a standard for designing digital or online communities featuring virtual environments dependent on graphics.

-There are several similarities between the idealized notion of the metaverse and modern MMORPGs.
+There are similarities between the idealized notion of the metaverse and modern games under the MMORPG genre.
 Both involve the use of virtual representations of actual persons called avatars to navigate through virtual environments.
-In addition, both also allow these persons to interact with one another in a share immersive digital environment or virtual world.
+The two also enables these persons to interact with one another in a shared and immersive digital environment or virtual world.

-However, there are differences between the two.
-Modern games under the MMORPG genre often feature non-persistent instances.
-They also lack seamless long-distance travel.
-The shared virtual world and all other digital elements or properties are usually confined within a particular game title.
-The game mechanics also limit what a user can do in the shared virtual world.
+However, apart from the aforementioned, there are differences between the two.
+Modern games under the MMORPG genre often feature non-persistent instance and lack seamless long-distance travel.
+The shared virtual worlds and all other digital elements or properties are also confined to a particular game title.
+The game mechanics also limit what a user can do.

-The specific multiverse and sandbox genres of video games have a closer resemblance to a metaverse.
-These multiverse virtual games feature a collection of interconnected virtual worlds.
-Users can travel within and between these worlds or across the multiverse.
+The specific multiverse and sandbox genres of video games are the closest to the imagined idea of a metaverse.
+These games feature a collection of interconnected virtual worlds.
+User are free to travel within and between these worlds or across the multiverse.
 These games also enable the creation of user-generated content.
-Examples include Roblox, Minecraft, and Fortnite Creative.
+Examples include Roblox and Minecraft.

-In 2004, The Multiverse Network was launched as a startup company that aimed to provide video game developers with technologies needed to create game titles with cross-platform and cross-title compatibility and interactivity.
-However, the company closed in late 2011from lack of profits and due to its failure to attract developers.
+It was in 2004 when The Multiverse Network was launched as a startup company that aimed to provide video game developers with technologies needed to create games with cross-platform and cross-title compatibility and interactivity.
+The company shutdown in late 2011 because of poor profits and its failure to attract a substantial number of developers.

-The emergence of NFT or blockchain games may perhaps provide a solution for developing video games that can accurately demonstrate a metaverse.
-These NFT games provide players the freedom to use earned or acquired in-game assets across different platforms or game titles using the principles behind non-fungible tokens and blockchain technology.
+The emergence of blockchain or NFT games has also been considered a solution for developing video games that can accurately demonstrate a metaverse.
+These NFT games provide users with the freedom to use earned or acquired in-game assets across different platforms or game titles using the principles behind non-fungible tokens and blockchain technology.

-A Note on the Difference with Cyberspace and Web 2.0
+2. Understanding the Difference With Cyberspace and Web 2.0

-William Gibson used the term “cyberspace” in his 1982 short story “Burning Chrome” and the 1984 novel “Neuromancer” to describe a graphical representation of data.
-However, he admitted that his usage was essentially meaningless and it had no semantic meaning.
-The term has now been used to collectively capture internet or online-based computer networks.
+American-Canadian fiction writer William Gibson used the term “cyberspace” in his 1982 short story “Burning Chrome” and again in his 1984 novel “Neuromancer” to describe the graphical representation of data.
+He later admitted that his usage was meaningless and it had no semantic meaning.
+The term is now used to capture internet-based computer networks.

-There are several attempts to formally define cyberspace.
-A 2009 draft by security researchers mentioned that it is a global and dynamic domain of “combined use of electrons and the electromagnetic spectrum, whose purpose is to create, store, alter, exchange, and share information, as well as extract, use and eliminate information while disrupting physical resources.
+There are several attempts to formally define what the cyberspace is.
+A 2009 paper from security researchers mentioned that it is a global and dynamic domain that combines the use of electrons and the electromagnetic spectrum to create, store, alter, exchange, and share information, as well as extract, use and eliminate information while disrupting physical resources.

-Based on the aforementioned, it is easy to understand the similarities between the cyberspace and the metaverse.
-However, based on a more recent paper, J. D. N. Dionisio, W. G. Burns III, and R. Gilbert explained that “cyberspace” is a more inclusive term that represents the “totality of shared online space across all dimensions of representation.”
+Nevertheless, based on the aforementioned, it is easy to understand the similarities between the cyberspace and the metaverse.
+However, based on a more recent paper, J. D. N. Dionisio, W. G. Burns III, and R. Gilbert noted that cyberspace is a more inclusive term that represents the sum or totality of shared online space across all dimensions of representation.

 The metaverse is more specific and defined.
-As mentioned by Dionisio and his colleagues, it “allows its users to access its environs while still aware of their world.”
-They further noted that the concept represents a move from a set of separated and independent virtual worlds to an integrated network of three-dimensional virtual worlds.
+Dionisio and his colleagues explained that it allows users to access its environs while still being aware of their world.
+The researchers noted further that the concept represents a move from a set of separated and independent virtual worlds to an integrated network of three-dimension virtual worlds or environments.

 It also shares some similarities with Web 2.0 or websites and other internet-based applications that put emphasis on user-generated content, ease of use, participation, and interoperability.
 The difference is that these websites and apps still remain two-dimension.
 The metaverse provides a more immersive and graphics-intensive user interface and user experience.

-Nevertheless, based on recent developments, the actual technical standards and protocols are still in the process of development and deployment.
-Researchers Paul Lee et al. identified several enabling technologies.
-These include VR and AR technologies or mixed reality, systems and algorithms or models in artificial intelligence, cloud computing, and advanced mobile networks such as fifth-generation network technology and beyond.
+Nevertheless, based on recent developments, the actual technical standards and protocols are still in the process of standardization.
+Paul Lee et al. identified several enabling technologies.
+These include VR and AR technologies or mixed reality, systems and algorithms or models in artificial intelligence, cloud computing, and advanced wireless communication networks.

-Considering some of the imagined scenarios made by industry players and researchers, as well as some of the characteristics of related technologies and depictions in fiction, provide the key elements of the metaverse include avatar creation and customization, content creation, virtual economy, a more immersive interaction within shared virtual environments, and security and privacy, among others.
+The imagine scenarios from researchers and tech people, as well as some of the characteristics of related technologies and depictions in fiction, provide the key elements of the metaverse.
+These include avatar creation and customization, content creation, virtual economy, a more immersive interaction within shared virtual environments, and novel security measures.

 Pros: Advantages and Applications of Metaverse

-Big Tech companies such as Microsoft, Meta Platforms, Apple, and Google have set their eyes on developing and deploying their version of the metaverse.
-These companies have recognized the fact that the future of the internet and digital communication is headed toward a more immersive digital realm that reduces the boundaries between the physical world and the virtual world.
+Big Tech companies such as Microsoft, Meta Platforms, Apple, and Google have set their eyes on developing and deploying their versions of the metaverse.
+These companies have recognized the fact that the future of the internet and digital communication is headed toward an advanced digital realm that blurs the boundaries between the physical world and virtual world.

-The core advantage of the metaverse is the identification and realization of novel applications that would revolutionize the way individuals use the internet and computers.
+The core advantage of the metaverse is the identification and realization of new applications that would revolutionize how people use the internet and computers.
 It would also bring forth novel value-creating products and services with practical applications similar to the accomplishments of the internet, social media, and communication devices such as smartphones.

 Below are the specific advantages and applications of the metaverse: